SCROLL DOWN FOR ALL OWNERS MANUALS and for power supplies for standalone products!

 We should also note: if in doubt, you can try running a tube module from a given switching supply.
 You won’t damage anything, because modern switchers have built-in overload protection. if the tube module overloads the supply it simply won’t power up properly; there will be no damage, and you can remove the tube module and use the supply with other modules with no harm done.

 The R-55 needs a good deal of +5v power, as noted.
 Again, please don’t cheap out on this supply.
 We are so sorry if it bothers you, we are limited to using the 2D21 thyratron in it, which draws a lot of current.
-Or try our RKP supply system with the optional 5v supply adapter.
-It will run at least three R-55s plus three or four other R/RK types.

 - Trogotronic’s m/15 supply is excellent and will power numerous Metasonix or Trogotronic tube modules.
 Trogotronic also makes great cabinets with massive power supplies built in.
 Recommended.